Skip to main content

 })

-// Step 5: Publish to social platforms
+// Step 5: Publish — `outputAs` renames the artifact key to match the

 .step('publish', {